Lawreros/Super-Resolution/README.md

 # Super-Resolution Paper Replication

-This repository is meant to contain all of my experimentation with (and replication of) the different Super-Resolution (SR) papers and concepts that I come across.
+This repository is meant to contain my experimentation with (and replication of) the different Super-Resolution (SR) papers and concepts that I come across.
 Each paper will be given its own folder, with a `README.md` for each which further explains its contents.
 Please see the end of this `README` for the License Agreement.